 Part of Palermo proper, Palermo Chico is an exclusive neighborhood of elegant mansions off of Figueroa Alcorta, an offshoot of Libertador.
 Other than the beauty of the homes and a few embassy buildings, this small set of streets tucked behind the MALBA museum has little of interest to tourists.

-Palermo Viejo, once a run-down neighborhood of warehouses, factories, and tiny decaying stucco homes in which few people cared to live as recently as 15 years ago, has been transformed into the city's chicest destination.
-Once you wander through the area and begin to absorb its charms -- cobblestone streets, enormous oak-tree canopies, and low-rise buildings giving a clear view of the open skies on a sunny day -- you'll wonder why it had been overlooked for so many years.
+Palermo Viejo, once a run-down neighborhood of warehouses, factories, and tiny decaying stucco homes in which few people cared to live as recently as 20 years ago, has been transformed into the city's choicest destination.
+Once you wander through the area and begin to absorb its charms—cobblestone streets, enormous oak-tree canopies, and low-rise buildings giving a clear view of the open skies on a sunny day—you'll wonder why it had been overlooked for so many years.
 Palermo Viejo is further divided into Palermo Soho in the south and Palermo Hollywood (sometimes also written as Palermo Holywood) in the north, with railroad tracks and Avenida Juan B. Justo serving as the dividing line.
-The center of Palermo Soho is Plazaleto Jorge Cortazar, better known by its informal name, Plaza Serrano, a small oval park at the intersection of calles Serrano (also called Calle Borges) and Honduras.
+The center of Palermo Soho is Plazaleto Jorge Cortazar, better known by its informal name, Plaza Cortázar, a small oval park at the intersection of calles Serrano (also called Calle Borges) and Honduras.
 Young people gather here late at night for impromptu singing and guitar sessions, sometimes fueled by drinks from the myriad of funky bars and restaurants that surround the plaza.
-On weekends, there is a crafts festival, but someone is always selling bohemian jewelry and leather goods here no matter the day.
+On weekends, there are crafts fairs, but someone is always selling bohemian jewelry and leather goods here no matter the day.
 Palermo Soho is well known for boutiques owned by local designers, with fancy restaurants and hotels mixed in.
 Palermo Hollywood is considerably quieter and less gentrified than Palermo Soho, which, in some ways, has become a victim of its own success, populated during the day by lost tourists with maps and guidebooks in hand.
 Palermo Hollywood gained its name because many Argentine film studios were initially attracted to its once-cheap warehouse spaces and easy parking.
 There was an attempt to further relabel areas of Palermo Viejo as Palermo Queens, but this has largely failed.

 The city's most exclusive neighborhood, La Recoleta has a distinctly European feel, and locals call it a piece of Paris transplanted.
 Here, tree-lined avenues lead past fashionable restaurants, cafes, boutiques, and galleries.
 Much of the activity takes place along the pedestrian walkway Roberto M. Ortiz and in front of the cultural center and Recoleta Cemetery.
 This is a neighborhood of plazas and parks, a place where tourists and wealthy Argentines spend their leisure time outside.
 Weekends bring street performances, art exhibits, fairs, and sports.

 Adjacent to the cemetery, the Centro Cultural Recoleta holds art exhibits and theatrical and musical performances, and includes the Museo Participativo de Ciencias.
-Next-door, the Buenos Aires Design Recoleta features shops specializing in home decor.
 On the other side of Avenida 9 de Julio, the Asociación Argentina de Cultura Inglesa (British Arts Centre) offers film, theater, culture, and art programs.